mlua-rs/rlua/README.md

 The key difference here is that rlua handles rust-side references to Lua values in a fundamentally different way than hlua, more similar to other Lua bindings systems like [Selene](https://github.com/jeremyong/Selene) for C++.
-Values like LuaTable and LuaFunction that hold onto Lua values in the Rust stack, instead of pointing at values in the Lua stack, are placed into the registry with luaL_ref.
+Values like `rlua::Table` and `rlua::Function` that hold onto Lua values in the Rust stack, instead of pointing at values in the Lua stack, are placed into the registry with luaL_ref.
 In this way, it is possible to have an arbitrary number of handles to internal Lua values at any time, created and destroyed in arbitrary order.
 This approach IS slightly slower than the approach that hlua takes of only manipulating the Lua stack, but this, combined with internal mutability, allows for a much more flexible API.

 There are currently a few notable missing pieces of this API: